ajibson95/Brainwave_Matrix_intern/README.md

 # Brainwave_Matrix_intern
-Showcasing my data analysis insights which including data cleaning, manipulation, visualization and project submissions
+Showcasing my data analysis and science skills and insights which includes writing codes for data cleaning, manipulation, visualization and project submissions